ShahyarTaheri/RepData_PeerAssessment1/PA1_template.md

 Average number of total steps taken is: 1.0766189\times 10^{4}
 Median of total steps taken is: 1.0766189\times 10^{4}

-The median and mean both have increased.
+Imputing the data changed the median and left the mean unchanged.
+Mean and median became equal after the process.

 ## Are there differences in activity patterns between weekdays and weekends?